MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-record-update-perm.md

 ms.subservice: viva-sales
 ---

-# Unable to update records in Sales Copilot when connected to Salesforce CRM
+# Unable to update records because of missing record access in Salesforce CRM

-This article helps you troubleshoot and resolve issues when users are unable to update records in Sales Copilot when connected to Salesforce CRM.
+This article helps you troubleshoot and resolve issues when users are unable to update CRM records in Sales Copilot because of missing record access in Salesforce CRM.

 ## Who is affected?